mmmorris1975/aws-runas/docs/saml_config.md

 role_arn = arn:aws:iam::012345678901:role/my-role
 ```

-This configures profile called 'my-profile' to assume a role called 'my-role' in the fictitious AWS account
+This configures a profile named 'my-profile' to assume a role called 'my-role' in the fictitious AWS account
-012345678901 using the credentials obtained from the SAML identity provider identified in the `saml_auth_url` attribute.
+012345678901, using the credentials obtained from the SAML identity provider identified in the `saml_auth_url` attribute.
 One thing to make note of is the word 'profile' before the actual profile name in the section heading (the stuff between
 the [] brackets), this is an oddity of the logic AWS uses to process the config file, and is necessary for any non-default
 profile you'll configure.